 Tipping is entirely at your own discretion or, based on the following guideline:

-• Camp assistant / cook: USD 3 to USD 5 per person per day
+• Camp assistant / cook: $3 to $5 per person per day

-• National Parks guides/optional activities: USD 2 to USD 3 per person per day
+• National Parks guides/optional activities: $2 to $3 per person per day

-• Restaurant or Bar staff/waitrons: 10% of total bill
+• Restaurant or Bar staff/waiters: 10% of total bill

 Sometimes political or civil unrest and other circumstances beyond our control will mean the group has to make alternative travel plans, therefore keep some extra cash on you for these occasions.